ssilver51/GABF/README.md

 For example, if you plan on premiering your new apricot-infused gold lager at the Great American Beer Festival, it appears the best name for it should contain the keywords "Apricot", "Gold", and "Lager".

 # Analysis
-After exhaustive exploration of all this data, it seems reasonable to ask: **Are GABF-medal-awarded beers any better than other beers?**
+After exhaustive exploration of all this data, it seems reasonable to ask: <strong>Are GABF-medal-awarded beers any better than other beers?</strong>
 <br>
 <br>
-To answer this, I pulled in a dataset from [Kaggle](https://www.kaggle.com/rdoume/beerreviews) containing **1,672,016** beer reviews pulled from a review website called [BeerAdvocate](https://www.beeradvocate.com/).
+To answer this, I pulled in a dataset from [Kaggle](https://www.kaggle.com/rdoume/beerreviews) containing <strong>1,672,016</strong> beer reviews pulled from a review website called [BeerAdvocate](https://www.beeradvocate.com/).
 We assume each of these reviews is independent and identically distributed.
 <br>
 <br>
-This dataset contained beer names, brewery names, and a few review scores rated 1-5.
-Let's explore one score in particular, the **overall score**.
+This dataset contains beer names, brewery names, and review scores rated 1-5.
+Let's explore one score in particular, the <strong>overall score</strong>.
+This score is intended to encapsulate the reviewer's overall preference of the beer (not necessarily an average of other provided scores).
 <br>
 <br>
-After some cleaning and fuzzy matching, I was able to split this dataset into two samples; one sample contained 171,529 reviews, all specific to beers that have received a GABF medal, and the other sample contained 1,500,487 reviews, all specific to beers that have NOT won a medal at the Great American Beer Festival.
+After some cleaning and fuzzy matching, I was able to split this dataset into two samples: one sample contained 171,529 reviews, all specific to beers that have received a GABF medal; and the other sample contained 1,500,487 reviews, all specific to beers that have NOT won a medal at the Great American Beer Festival.
 <br>
 <br>
-To test whether or not GABF winners score higher than their counterparts, we consider the following hypothesis test:
+To test whether or not GABF winners score higher reviews than their counterparts, we consider the following hypothesis test:
 <br>
 <br>
 <p align="center">
     <img src="images/markdown/hyp_test.png" width=200>
     <br>